SunLin19/guanjunjian.github.io/_posts/2017-10-13-study-6-docker-6-libnetwork-excuting-flow.md

 	//finds a link by name and returns a pointer to the object.
 	//获得host端veth
 	link, err := nlh.LinkByName(ifaceName)
+	/*
-	// LinkSetMaster sets the master of the link device.
+	LinkSetMaster sets the master of the link device. add host link to bridge via netlink.
-	// Equivalent to: `ip link set $link master $master` 下面详细再看看
+	Equivalent to: `ip link set $link master $master` 下面详细再看看
+	*/
 	nlh.LinkSetMaster(link,&netlink.Bridge{LinkAttrs: netlink.LinkAttrs{Name: bridgeName}})
 	return nil
 }